erasromani/erasromani.github.io/_projects/1_project.md

 | Prototypical Net (BioBERT)          | 0.384     |
 | Prototypical Net (Longformer)       | 0.247     |
 | Prototypical Net (Longformer + MLM) | 0.218     |

+The models were trained with an Adam optimizer with β₁ = 0.9 and β₂ = 0.999 and a linear warm-up and linear decay learning rate schedule.
+Gradient clipping was applied for training stability.
+Gradient accumulation was also applied when finetuning Clinical Longformer.

+The dataset for the the masked language modeling experiments consists of all the available radiology reports except the reports associated with the labeled test set.
+The validation set consists of 5000 randomly sampled reports and the training set consists of the rest of the reports.
+The pretrained Clinical Longformer model was trained for approximately 2 days on 6 GPUs with a total batch size of 42 equating to two epochs of training.
+The model was trained with gradient clipping, a linear warm-up consisting of 1000 warm-up steps, and linear decay learning rate schedule.
+Adam optimizer was used with weight decay value of 0.01, β₁ = 0.9, and β₂ = 0.999.

+Finetuning Clinical Longformer with an intermediate masked language modeling task yields the best performing model and an F1 score of 0.914, beating the baseline by 0.374.
+Although the Prototypical Network approach yielded promising results in {% cite snell2017protonet --file references %}, it performed poorly in our use case.

 ---